Carrying a credit card in Japan while traveling is typically convenient for anyone, although the country preferred cash.

 Short Length of Stay

-If you are in Japan for a few months to a year, it is very unlikely for your application to be accepted, except if you are employed in a prestigious company in Japan, with a high salary.
+If you are living in Japan for a few months to a year, it is very unlikely for your credit card application to be accepted, except if you are employed in a prestigious company in Japan, with a high salary.

 For example, in U.S. or Canada, payment due date of your credit card must be within 20 days, otherwise, you will be charged with an interest rate.
 However, in Japan you can choose different payment method or schedule.
 You can choose to pay it once, twice, in full but once you have your bonus or through “revolving payment”, that is by splitting up the total amount for several months and you will pay the credit card company with interest.